 SENIOR FITNESS (EIA125)

-If you have always wanted to experience the benefits of yoga improve-ment in flexibility, strength, posture, and more - join Renee on Monday mornings & give this class a try.
+If you have always wanted to experience the benefits of yoga - improvement in flexibility, strength, posture, and more - join Renee on Wednesday mornings & give this class a try.
 Class size limited to 25.
+Must register.

 TAI CHI (EIA345)